-Pulmonary arterial hypertension (PAH) is a rare type of pulmonary hypertension that can be the result of one of several causes, or by no apparent cause.
-It is sometimes referred to by the World Health Organization (WHO) functional classification as group 1 pulmonary hypertension.
+Pulmonary arterial hypertension (PAH) is a rare type of pulmonary hypertension (PH) that can result from one of several causes, or have no apparent cause.
+According to the World Health Organization functional classification, it is referred to as group 1 PH.

-The disease is characterized by the narrowing of the smaller blood vessels that transport blood through the lungs, called the pulmonary arteries.
-This restricts blood flow through the lungs, causing high blood pressure, or hypertension, and making the heart work harder to pump blood through the body.
-Diagnosing the correct type of pulmonary hypertension is essential, as it can change what type of treatment is required.
+The disease is characterized by the narrowing of the small blood vessels, called the pulmonary arteries, that transport blood through the lungs.
+This narrowing restricts blood flow across the lungs, causing high blood pressure, or hypertension, and making the heart work harder to pump blood through the body.
+A correct diagnosis of PAH is essential to find the best possible treatment for the patient.